cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

 - **Gateway** = Cursor itself (it handles the user interface, message routing, and tool orchestration)
 - **Agent Runtime** = Cursor's built-in AI agent (it does the LLM reasoning, tool calling, and streaming)

 What Cursor does not provide out of the box is the "operating system" layer around the agent: persistent identity, structured memory, and self-improvement mechanisms.
 That is what Daily Assistant builds.
+And once that layer exists, shipping real tools like bip becomes a natural extension of it.

 ```mermaid
 flowchart TB